jfxueX/Debugging/gdb/books/debugging-with-gdb/9-examining-source-files.md

    offset is relative to the current line.

-Explicit location options may be abbreviated by omitting any non-unique trailing characters from the option name, e.g., `break -s main.c -li 3`.
+Explicit location options may be abbreviated by omitting any non-unique trailing characters from the option name, e.g., ‘break -s main.c -li 3’.

 ### 9.2.3 Address Locations